-Message from the Chair of the Board
+Message from the Chair of the Board Lynn Scott, Chair of the Board, OCDSB

 The Indigenous, Equity and Human Rights Roadmap is not simply an OCDSB creation.
 The voices and advocacy of students, parents, staff and community partners have been fundamental to the construction of this plan.